USMAI-Library-Consortium/sru-queryer/readme.md

 1. It handles validating much of the searchRetrieve request.
 This is particularly helpful because many SRU servers don't have good error messages.
 2. It handles formatting the searchRetrieve request for you.
 This makes queries much less prone to human mistakes.
-3. It provides functions to see which indexes are available to search in the SRU server.
+3. See the capabilities of the SRU server.

 ## TABLE OF CONTENTS